Every Child a Graduate: Improving High School Graduation

 Students that are enrolled in an alternative education program and demonstrate a level of proficiency in the subject credit areas required in s.118.33 (1)(a) Wis.
 Stats. may be counted as having earned a regular diploma even if the diploma issued by the school district has a different title.
 Successful completion of a special education under PI 18.04 Wis.
 Admin.
 Code may also result in the issuance of a diploma.

-General Education Development (GED) credentials, certificates of attendance, or any alternative awards are not considered regular diplomas.
+General Education Development (GED) and High School Equivalency Diplomas (HSED) credentials issued by the state of Wisconsin, certificates of attendance, or any alternative awards are not considered regular diplomas.
 (Federal regulations – 34 C.F.R. §200.19(b)(1)(iv)).

 Q. Does the four-year rate include the summer following a student’s fourth (senior) year?